fengxia41103/myblog/content/workspace/openstack/maas.md

 [UFW]: https://help.ubuntu.com/community/UFW

-<font color="red">Note:</font> enabling UFW will deny all access (except the current ssh session).
+> Enabling UFW will deny all access (except the current ssh session).
 So before anything, allow port 22!

 To config MAAS server to route 192.168.8.x subnet traffic to internet using UFW is simple.
-Using _ifconfig_ to find the interface names that are connected to the internet (usually NAT, in this example, enp0s3):
+Using _ifconfig_ to find the interface name that is connected to the internet(NAT), in this example, enp0s3:
     <pre class="brush:bash;">
     nano /etc/ufw/before.rules
     </pre>